📄 amrtinarias@gmail.com

 STARZ's streaming apps look like one big block of content.

-competitor analysis
+competitor Landscape

 They introduce visual variety through mixed aspect ratios and sizes, and a rotating Top 10–15 list keeps content fresh.